 Guests are also welcome to visit the Arolsen Archives.
 The world’s most comprehensive archive on the victims of National Socialism is open to all.

 We provide special information services for survivors and relatives of the victims of Nazi persecution.
 Researchers, academics and anyone with an interest in our holdings can research in our reading room.
-We recommend anyone who would like to more about the history of the Arolsen Archives to visit to our exhibition “A Paper Monument”.
+We recommend anyone who would like to know more about the history of the Arolsen Archives to visit to our exhibition “A Paper Monument”.

 Family history on site